Property Manager - Affordable Housing

 Company: Community Roots Housing

-Roots Housing employees must show proof that they are fully
+All Community Roots Housing employees must show proof that they are

-vaccinated on their first day of work or submit a request for a
+fully vaccinated on their first day of work or submit a request for

-has the right to a quality, affordable home.
-At Community Roots
+Everyone has the right to a quality, affordable home.
+At Community

-Housing, this truth drives our work.
-By embracing community-led
+Roots Housing, this truth drives our work.
+By embracing

-fostering vibrant, equitable communities where everyone has access
+we're fostering vibrant, equitable communities where everyone has

-to safe, affordable and welcoming homes.
-Today, with nearly 50
+access to safe, affordable and welcoming homes.
+Today, with nearly

 commitment to build community with and for people.
 We are a top